 Solar panels must be installed correctly to gain the maximum amount of sunlight possible for their location.

-Solar panels should only ever be installed by a fully licensed electrician who is accredited by the Clean Energy Council with the Solar PV Accreditation, remember we are dealing with an electrical appliance so the same rules apply with solar PV systems as they do with any electrical hard wired installation.
+Solar panels should only ever be installed by a fully licensed electrician who is accredited by the Clean Energy Council with the Solar PV Accreditation, remember we are dealing with an electrical appliance, so the same rules apply with solar PV systems as they do with any electrical hard wired installation.

-If you live on a wide open plane with no hills or trees then you should have no problem as that's the ultimate solar location, at the other end of the scale living at the bottom of a deep valley surrounded by tall mountains and trees there may only be a few short hours of good solar power generating sunlight each day, further more the changing angle of the sun at different times of the year may further complicate things, you can only take a look yourself to gauge this.
+If you live on a wide open plane with no hills or trees, then you should have no problem, as that's the ultimate solar location.
+At the other end of the scale, living at the bottom of a deep valley surrounded by tall mountains and trees there may only be a few short hours of good solar power generating sunlight each day.
+Furthermore, the changing angle of the sun at different times of the year may further complicate things; you can only take a look yourself to gauge this.

 Solar Panel Mounting Angle

 Fist of all the best direction on the compass when living in the southern hemisphere for solar panels to be facing is North, this will provide the optimal exposure to sunlight as is possible all year round, if your home has a north facing roof space then that's the best place to install your solar panels.
-If your roof faces to the NW or NE then the power loss will be negligible at around -2.9% to -4.1% not a major issue, if your roof is facing in a Westerly or Easterly direction the loss in power could be anywhere from -14.9% to -21%.
-If the only option you have is a South or SW, SE facing roof its not the end of the story, if the roof angle is shallow your installer may be able to compensate with mounting frames to flatten the panel angle out.
+If your roof faces to the NW or NE, then the power loss will be negligible at around -2.9% to -4.1%, not a significant issue, if your roof is facing in a Westerly or Easterly direction the loss in power could be anywhere from -14.9% to -21%.
+If the only option you have is a South or SW, SE facing roof it's not the end of the story, if the roof angle is shallow your installer may be able to compensate with mounting frames to flatten the panel angle out.

-Sunlight is more powerful when it is directly overhead and hitting the earths surface or a solar panel at an angle of 90° such as at midday in summer, so keeping the sunlight striking the surface of the solar panel close to 90° is desirable for maximum efficiency.
+Sunlight is more powerful when it is directly overhead and hitting the earth surface or a solar panel at an angle of 90° such as at midday in summer, so keeping the sunlight striking the surface of the solar panel close to 90° is desirable for maximum efficiency.

-Because the sun shines at different angles at different times and locations it is necessary to tilt the solar panel to face the sun and bring the angle of the sun closer to that magic 90° angle.
+Because the sun shines at different angles at different times and locations, it is necessary to tilt the solar panel to face the sun and bring the angle of the sun closer to that magic 90° angle.